About Us

 1. As the sea of stars filled Bri's window, he could not help but wonder how long this journey would last.
 Vejhon had long vanished, no longer a glimmering speck in the skyline.

-2. A thousand possibilities ran through Bri's mind, "Would this last a year or a hundred years?
+2. A thousand possibilities ran through his mind, "Would this last a year or a hundred years?
 What will happen to Vejhon while we're gone?
 We brought the flag with us, so are we refugees from our own shell?"
+He knew that some of the evacuees understandably felt like refugees.

 3. Certainly, new epics would unfold as a result of this evacuation.
-"Are we the only ones in the Universe to have taken this course?" he wondered.
+"Are we the only ones in the Universe who have taken this course?" he wondered.
 Undoubtedly, other shellans were wondering similar things aboard other Cardships.
+Any imaginable hardship was easily diminished by an abundance of shipboard amenities.

 5. Kyle'yn knew that Bri wanted to touch the Balipor flag one final time before it was locked inside it's display case.